nun-singet-und-seid-froh/nun-singet-und-seid-froh/conventions/the ilf-standard.md

-#conventions for of writing an interlinear translation
+# conventions for writing an interlinear translation
 ## the concept of an interlinear translation
-The problem with typesetting interlinear translations is the fact that different lines (which represent different languages) do not have the same amount of words.
-For example a declined word in latin can only be translated into english by using a preposition, e.g. "filius dei" may be translated as "son of god".
+The problem with typesetting interlinear translations is the fact that different lines (which represent the different languages) do not necessarily consist of the same amount of words.
+For example, a declined word in latin can only be translated into english by using a preposition, e.g. "filius dei" may be translated as "son of god".
 In this example one would want the words to be aligned something like this:

 ```
 filius  dei